Kuwait

 kuwait, fireworks, display-252613.jpg

 Kuwait has a lively nightlife scene, especially in the big cities like Kuwait City.
-Here are some of the top nightlife options and entertainment in Kuwait:
+Here are some of the top nightlife options and entertainment:

 Bars